Frequently Asked Questions

 Who is eligible for this program?

 Yes, you can apply to attend both camps.
-Students attending the introductory camp may apply for the Intermediate camp as well.
+Students attending a GenCyber camp may apply for Camp Smart as well.
 Students who are not sure which camp they should apply for are welcome to apply for both.
-We will determine which camp will be best suited for their current knowledgebase.

 What do I bring?

 Participants are also advised to bring materials to take notes with.
 On the days of the tours, participants are advised to bring sunscreen, sunglasses, and bug spray.
 Umbrellas are advised as well if rain is in the forecast.
 A laptop or tablet computer is not required for this program.
 The organizers will provide participants with laptops if requested.